 Each of these amino acid sequences gets to determine “each protein’s unique 3-dimensional structure and its specific function.”
 These functions include breaking down food, growth, and repairing body tissue, among many other essential bodily functions.
 Along with these tasks, amino acids “can also be used as a source of energy by the body.”

 Amino acids are broken down into three distinct groupings: essential, nonessential, and conditional.
-Conditional amino acids are generally only essential if you are under stress or ill and these include arginine, cysteine, glutamine, tyrosine, glycine, ornithine, proline, and serine.
-Nonessential amino acids are actually produced by our body, with or without food, and include alanine, arginine, asparagine, aspartic acid, cysteine, glutamic acid, glutamine, glycine, proline, serine, and tyrosine.
-Essential amino acids, on the other hand, are labeled as such due to the fact that our body cannot make them and therefore we must consume them via diet.
-These remaining nine essential amino acids include histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
+Conditional amino acids are generally only essential if you are under stress or sick, and these include arginine, cysteine, glutamine, tyrosine, glycine, ornithine, proline, and serine.
+Nonessential amino acids are produced by our body, with or without food, and include alanine, arginine, asparagine, aspartic acid, cysteine, glutamic acid, glutamine, glycine, proline, serine, and tyrosine.
+Essential amino acids, on the other hand, are labeled as such because our body cannot make them, and therefore we must consume them via diet.
+The remaining nine essential amino acids include histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.

 Plant-Based Sources of the Nine Essential Amino Acids

 When it comes to plant-based eating, there are a few sources of all nine essential amino acids, referred to as complete proteins, including quinoa, buckwheat, and soy.
-Beyond these three foods, there are other plant-based foods that provide some of the essential amino acids but they aren’t complete.
+Beyond these three foods, other plant-based foods provide some of the essential amino acids, but they aren’t complete.
 These are protein-rich plant-based foods such as beans, nuts, whole grains, seeds, and some veggies.